New York / Saratoga County

 Healthcare

-Galway residents have convenient access to quality healthcare, with major hospitals like Saratoga Hospital and Nathan Littauer Hospital nearby.
-With 95% health insurance coverage and a solid number of physicians per capita, medical care is both accessible and reliable.
+Galway residents have access to quality healthcare, with major hospitals like Saratoga Hospital and Nathan Littauer Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.8 per 1,000 people and 95.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals